-- Writing assignments must be typed in MLA format - Use Times font and font size of 12 pt. - Double-space. - Essay writing assignments are 2-3 pages in length (600-900 words). - Discussion assignments are 300 words and peer responses are 150 words. - Spelling, grammar, and punctuation are counted toward the grade in all assignments. - Due dates for all assignments are noted on the course calendar. - All essays are submitted through TurnItIn.com, a plagiarism checker. - Late papers are accepted at the instructor's discretion and will not receive full credit.
+Writing assignments must be typed in MLA format

+- Use Times font and font size of 12 pt. - Double-spaced. - Essay writing assignments are 3-4 pages in length (600-900 words). - Discussion assignments are usually 2-3 paragraphs in length (300 words) and peer responses are usually a paragraph (100-150 words). - Spelling, grammar, and punctuation are counted toward the grade in all assignments. - Due dates for all assignments are on the course calendar. - All final essays are submitted through TurnItIn.com, a plagiarism checker. - Graded assignments will be returned within 72 hours of receipt.
+Essays will be graded holistically on the essay-scoring rubric within the TurnItIn essay assignment and will be graded within one week following the due date. - Late papers are accepted at the instructor's discretion and will not receive full credit.
 (See Late Work Policy) Emergency situations will be handled on an individual basis.